 Can an employer base an employment decision on an arrest record?

 An employer may deny employment based on the underlying circumstances of the arrest as long as the conduct makes the applicant unfit for the position.
 For example, a person applying for a school bus driver position who is arrested for drunk driving may be unfit for the position.
 However, employers may not use arrest records to automatically screen out job applicants since many arrests do not result in criminal charges, the charges are often dismissed, and a person is innocent until proven guilty.

-Can employers still ask applicants to disclose whether they have been convicted of a crime on an employment application?
+Can employers still ask applicants to disclose whether they have been convicted of a crime on an employment application under federal law?